Feasibility Study

 Paid Feasibility Study: What You Receive

-- 2–3 realistic development paths (with tradeoffs)
+- 2-3 realistic development paths, with tradeoffs

-- Likely entitlement path + timeline
+- Likely entitlement path and timeline

 - Order-of-magnitude budget range

-- Next-step roadmap (what to do, in order)
+- Next-step roadmap: what to do, in order

 Pricing (Starting Points)